Introduction to EKG Interpretation

 Step 5: Asses the QRS complex

 This represents the time for the ventricles to depolarize and contract.
-The QRS duration normally takes 0.06-0.10 second which is not influence by heart rate.
+The QRS duration normally takes 0.06-0.10 seconds, which is not influenced by heart rate.
 Increased voltage may indicate left or right ventricular hypertrophy.

 Example Questions for NCLEX® Review for EKGs:

 Test Your Knowledge

 A client presents with an EKG strip with regular QRS complexes, a PR interval of 0.14 seconds, and a QRS complex of 0.05 seconds.
 The heart rate came back as 70 bpm.
 Which of the following is an appropriate assessment for the client’s heart rhythm?

 - Sinus bradycardia